uw-it-edm/docfinity-client/README.md

 ./gradlew build
 ```

-## Run test against a live server
+## Debug against a live server

-### - with JUnit

-The simplest way to run and debug the client library againt a live DocFinity server is to use the `docfinity-client-cli/src/test/java/edu/uw/edm/docfinity/cli/DocFinityClientCLITest.java` unit test.
-This can be executed within your IDE.

-TODO: Add documentation of how to set up DocFinity url and API key for the unit test.
+TODO: Add documentation of how to quickly debug library against live responses.

-### - with Gradle
+## Run CLI with Gradle

 You can also use the CLI with arguments from gradle (instead of running from the .jar file):